 Wastewater will be sent to the municipal treatment plant at Ringsend.
 Upgrade works are needed as the plant is not currently meeting its requirements under the Urban Wastewater Treatment Directive.
 Pollution effects are most acute in freshwater systems where the capacity for dilution is low and the consequent risk of eutrophication is high.
 The Ringsend WWTP discharges into Dublin Bay which is currently classified as 'unpolluted' by the EPA despite long-running compliance issues at the plant.
 There is currently no evidence that non-compliance issues at the WWTP are having negative effects to features of high ecological value (e.g. wading birds or intertidal habitats).
-In February 2018 Irish Water announced proposals to upgrade the Ringsend plant and apply for planning permission for a new plant in north County Dublin.
-This will see improved treatment standards and will increase network capacity by 50%, with a target completion date of 2023.
+In April 2019 Irish Water was granted permission to upgrade the Ringsend plant.
+This will see improved treatment standards and will increase network capacity by 50%, to be completed on a phased basis.